esnet/iperf/README.md

 But then the CWND does not actually ramp up to the doubled value, but only to about 75% of the doubled value.
 This appears to be by design.

-* On some platforms (observed on at least one version of Ubuntu Linux), it might be necessary to invoke "ldconfig" manually after doing a "make install" before the iperf3 executable can find its shared library.
+* On some platforms, it might be necessary to invoke "ldconfig" manually after doing a "make install" before the iperf3 executable can find its shared library.
 (Issue #153)